 When you first get your bike, follow the special charging instructions in "Balancing the battery" above.
-For routine charging, mind the advice in "Before you charge" above and then follow these steps.
+For routine charging, mind the advice in "Before you charge" on the previous page and then follow these steps.

 1. Ensure the battery is off.
 Align the keyport with the appropriate off position by inserting the key into the keyport and rotating to align the key with one of the off icons: